MeysamResan/Converto/README.md

 # File Converter

+## Introduction

-A Python-based file converter script to process images in various formats.
-This tool supports format conversion, quality adjustments, and resizing of images.
-It is designed to work seamlessly for single images or entire folders.
+A Python-based file converter script, a versatile and user-friendly tool designed to make file processing simple and efficient.
+This script supports various types of files, including images and beyond, offering capabilities such as format conversion, quality adjustments, and resizing.
+Whether you're working with single files, multiple files, or even entire folders, this tool is designed to handle it all effortlessly.

+I created this script out of a need for a free, offline solution to convert files without relying on a web browser, dedicated apps, or other complex setups.
+It’s designed to integrate directly into your workflow by allowing you to select files or folders and initiate the conversion process directly from the context menu.
+With this convenient and efficient approach, you can convert files anytime, anywhere, without additional hassle.

 ## Features